2018 United States–Canada tornado outbreak: Meteorological synopsis

 Radar imagery at 2100 UTC (5 pm local) of a tornadic supercell thunderstorm approaching Gatineau, Quebec on September 21.
 Note the clearly visible hook echo.

 On the afternoon of September 21, 2018, a localized outbreak of tornadoes impacted eastern Ontario and southern Quebec.
 During the event, Environment Canada issued numerous tornado warnings as multiple discrete tornadic supercells moved through the area.
 Between 3:30 p.m. and 6:30 p.m.
 EDT, seven tornadoes, six of which were strong, caused severe damage in and around the National Capital Region of Canada.

 The most significant tornado of the event made a direct strike on the small community of Dunrobin in the west end of Ottawa, then crossed the Ottawa River and struck the southern part of Luskville, the northern part of the Aylmer sector, and the Mont-Bleu residential area in the Hull sector before dissipating near the Pointe-Gatineau neighborhood of the Gatineau sector.
-The Dunrobin-Gatineau tornado was classified as a high-end, long-tracked EF3 tornado, with peak winds reaching 265 km/h.
+The Dunrobin-Gatineau tornado was classified as a mid-range, long-tracked EF3 tornado, with peak winds reaching 245 km/h.
 Approximately 25 people were injured by the EF3 tornado, six of those taken to the hospital and five people had life-threatening injuries.
 At least 200 buildings were damaged and an unknown number were destroyed along the path.
 During the event, the long-tracked EF3 tornado that struck Dunrobin and Gatineau was visible on the horizon behind the Parliament Hill buildings in Ottawa.
 A still image of the funnel was also captured from a live webcam.

 A second damaging tornado, rated EF2, caused significant damage in the Arlington Woods, Craig Henry, and Merivale Road residential areas of Nepean, with peak winds of 220 km/h The tornadoes were preceded by severe thunderstorms throughout Ontario and Quebec.
 Five other tornadoes also caused minor to moderate damage in the region, though they remained over remote forested areas and mostly damaged trees and power lines.